RootSystemML/RootSystemML.github.io/format/thesaurus.md

 RSML allows any property or functions to be defined.
 However, the *RSML thesaurus* provides a list of standardized property and functions which are recommended for use.
 Also, those terms should be avoided if the function or property meaning is not as described here.

-This thesaurus is not static and new entries can be added by the RSML format autors and the members of the [RootSystemML github organization][RSML org] through the [indicated open-source protocol][#thesaurus-developement].
+This thesaurus is not static and new entries can be added by the RSML format autors and the members of the [RootSystemML github organization][RSML org] through the [indicated open-source protocol][new-entries].
 However, the thesaurus content needs not be implemented by all RSML software.

+[new-entries]: #adding-new-entry-to-the-thesaurus

 ________
 The thesaurus entries follows the format:

-######name: (scale it applies to)
+######name: (scales it applies to)
 Description (unit)

  - possible value: meaning